Mayfly277/mayfly277.github.io/_posts/2022-07-12-GOADv2-pwning-part4.md

 - And we can continue with RBCD exploitation just like in the next paragraph (with getST to call s4u2proxy)

-- If we precise a loot dir all the informations on the ldap are automatically dumped
+- If we specify a loot dir all the informations on the ldap are automatically dumped

 ```
 ntlmrelayx.py -6 -wh wpadfakeserver.essos.local -t ldaps://meereen.essos.local -l /workspace/loot
 ```

 - Open an rdp with essos.local/khal.drogo:horse
-- When the relay is done we get all the domain informations
+- When the relay is up and running we can get all the domain information

 ![ldap_relay_loot1.png](/assets/blog/GOAD/ldap_relay_loot1.png)